gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v7.6.23.0 2015-06-16 Added knockout plguins to 'lib/'.
+v7.6.24.0 2015-06-20 Removed the cc.input and cc.output objects (now replaced by dual-purpose cc.variable), closes #53.
+Improved the Usage section in this README.
+Added newly added validators to README, closes #54. v7.6.23.0 2015-06-16 Added knockout plguins to 'lib/'.
 Modified everything so that candy-calc is designed to be cloned into 'lib/candy-calc/' folder on server. v7.6.22.0 2015-06-15 Added QUnit css stylesheet back into unit test 'index.html'.
 Added note to README about how unit tests don't run correctly when run automatically. v7.6.21.0 2015-06-15 Renamed 'index.php' back to 'index.html', the php file didn't work.